TimmyYung/CarePoints/README.md

 # CarePoints
+**A CTRL+HACK+DEL 2024 Submission**
+**Authors:** Timothy Yung, Lindsay Xie, Wendy Shen, Aldrich Mendes
 <div align="center">
   <img src="/public/logo.png" alt="CarePoints Logo" width="300" />
 </div>

 ## Overview
-CarePoints is a project developed during the **CTRL+HACK+DEL 2024 hackathon** within a 24-hour timeframe.
-It was created by **Timmy Yung, Aldrich Mendes, Wendy Shen, and Lindsay Xie** to address the need for accessible home care services while fostering community engagement through volunteerism.
+CarePoints is a project developed to address the need for accessible home care services while fostering community engagement through volunteerism.

 This platform connects clients in need of home care services with volunteers who are eager to help, rewarding them with points and recognition for their contributions.